IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

-# Provisioning a standalone Db2 for z/OS subsystem as a service(DBaaS) with the DB2 software services template
+# Creating services for provisioning standalone Db2 for z/OS subsystems as a service (DBaaS) with the Db2 software services template

-With the Db2 software services template, you can rapidly provision from scratch one or multiple standalone Db2 subsystems, in IBM Cloud Provisioning and Management for z/OS.
+With the Db2 software services template, you can create services that rapidly provision from scratch one or multiple standalone Db2 subsystems, in IBM Cloud Provisioning and Management for z/OS.
 For information about cloud provisioning, including a description of the roles involved, see [Cloud provisioning services](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.izua700/izuprog_CloudProvisioning.htm#CloudProvisioningServices).

 The sample Db2 software service template is built on top of z/OSMF cloud provisioning service infrastructure.
 For more information about how to load and use the service in z/OSMF, see [Software Services task overview](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/IZUHPINFO_OverviewSoftwareServices.htm).

 The sample Db2 software service template exploits the Network Resource Pool under the z/OSMF Cloud Provisioning Resource Management.
 For more information, see [Resource authorizations for the Configuration Assistant plug-in](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/izuconfig_SecurityStructuresForZosmf.htm?view=kc#DefaultSecuritySetupForZosmf__SecuritySetupRequirementsForConfPlugin).
 For a tutorial that walks you through the steps that are needed, see [Getting Started Tutorial – Cloud.](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.tcp.ipsec.ipsec.help.doc/com/ibm/tcp/ipsec/cloud/GettingStartedWithCloud.html)

-This readme is intended for the service provider, who configures and makes the Db2 system provisioning service available to consumers in your shop.
+This readme is intended for the service provider, who configures and makes the Db2 subsystem provisioning service available to consumers in your shop.

 ## About the sample Db2 software service template

 You can use the sample Db2 software service template, to build your own Db2 software service template to provision multiple standalone Db2 12 for z/OS subsystem instances in a “typical Db2 configuration” with the following attributes:
 * The subsystem name (``ssid``) is based on two characters that you specify, and a two-digit numeric value that indicates the unique instance.
-The examples throughout this readme assume that you specify ``DY`` and that you specify five instances, so that systems are provisioned with the following names for ``ssid``: DY00, DY01, DY02, DY03, and DY04.
+The examples throughout this readme assume that you specify ``DY`` and that you specify five instances, so that Db2 subsystems are provisioned with the following names for ``ssid``: DY00, DY01, DY02, DY03, and DY04.
-* Other names within provisioned Db2 systems are based on a standard [naming convention](#naming-conventions).
+* Other names within provisioned Db2 subsystems are based on a standard [naming convention](#naming-conventions).
 * Accepts only TCP/IP connections.
 * Subsystem parameter (zPARMS) settings, as recommended by the latest best practices.
 * Three dual sets of active logs.